Conservation Biology at the University of Maine

 Susan H. Brawley, Ph.D.
 (University of California, Berkeley, 1978), School of Marine Sciences.
 Ecosystem structure and function in estuaries and rocky intertidal zones.

 Aram Calhoun, Ph.D.
-(University of Maine, 1996), Department of Wildlife Ecology.
+(University of Maine, 1996), Department of Wildlife, Fisheries, and Conservation Biology.
 Wetland ecology and conservation with a special interest in wetland functions in the landscape.

 Stephen M. Coghlan Jr., Ph.D.
-(SUNY-ESF 2004), Department of Wildlife Ecology.
+(SUNY-ESF 2004), Department of Wildlife, Fisheries, and Conservation Biology.
 Aquatic ecology, applied fisheries ecology, land-use effects, biotic interactions, bionergetics.

 Christopher S. Cronan, Ph.D.
 (Dartmouth College, 1978), School of Biology and Ecology.
 Biogeochemistry and plant ecology, resource sustainability in forest ecosystems, effects of air pollution and global change on natural resources.

 Daniel J. Harrison, Ph.D.
-(University of Maine, 1986), Department of Wildlife Ecology.
+(University of Maine, 1986), Department of Wildlife, Fisheries, and Conservation Biology.
 Wildlife habitat relationships, interactions among forest management practices and wildlife populations, predator ecology.

 David D. Hart, Ph.D.
 (University of California, Davis, 1979), School of Biology and Ecology, Senator George J. Mitchell Center for Environmental and Watershed Research.
 Stream ecology, watershed science and management, restoration ecology, adaptive management.